sezzle/sezzle-merchant-resources/Widgets/FAQs.md

 Yes, you can test the widget on your staging site before publishing it on your live storefront using the local config and widget script.
 If there is a config on the server for your live storefront, it will need to be added locally to the live theme and removed from the server before you begin testing on the unpublished theme.

 ## I change my theme frequently - can I have full control of the widget integration to prevent downtime?
 When the theme is changed, the Sezzle widget script will need to be re-added to the applicable files in the new theme.
 The config will also need to be updated to correspond to the new theme.
-If the config is on the Sezzle widget-server, it can be updated any time using the chrome extension.
+If the config is on the Sezzle widget-server, it can be updated any time using the Chrome Extension.
 If the config is local, it will also need to be added to the new theme above the widget script and the `targetXPath` updated, at minimum.
 Please note, if there is a config on the server, any local config will be disregarded.

 ## I am using a <a href="https://www.shopify.com/partners/blog/development-workflow" target="_blank">CI/CD workflow</a> or <a href="https://www.shopify.com/plus/solutions/headless-commerce" target="_blank">headless CMS</a> - can I still use Sezzle?
 Yes, in this case, you will simply need to add the widget script manually to the master theme code.